Shareif Ziyadat

 Shareif Ziyadat (born September 23, 1980) is a celebrity photographer and artist.
 His interest in creative arts lead him to pursue a career in photography and graphic imagery.
-Shareif later graduated with a degree from the School of Visual Arts located in New York City and is the recipient of numerous advertising industry awards including the prestigious Clio, ADNY Awards, Graphics and recognition from the Art Directors Club.
+Shareif later graduated with a degree from the School of Visual Arts located in New York City and is the recipient of numerous advertising industry awards including the prestigious Clio, ADNY Awards, Graphics, and recognition from the Art Directors Club.

 Photographic career

-Shareif Ziyadat created Shareif Ziyadat Productions, an art production company.
+Shareif Ziyadat founded Shareif Ziyadat Productions, an art production company.
 The company is known for shooting editorials, creating album packaging, and developing global advertising campaigns.

 Notable clients

-Shareif has a client base that includes individual celebrities, beverages, record labels, fashion and automobiles.
-He has knowledge and experience working for spirit brands such as Hennessy, Hennessy Black, Stoli, Bacardi, Grey Goose and P. Diddy's Ciroc.
+Shareif has a client base that includes individual celebrities, beverages, record labels, fashion, and automobiles.
+He has knowledge and experience working for spirit brands such as Hennessy, Hennessy Black, Stoli, Bacardi, Grey Goose, and P. Diddy's Ciroc.
 He has also worked for such brands/campaigns as Rocawear, Cherry Coke ads for Jay-Z, GMC campaign with Mary J. Blige and Lexus with Alicia Keys.
-He also photographed and art directed campaigns for Russell Simmons Argyle Culture, Degree ad with Ashley Tisdale and an ABC special with Britney Spears.
-Shareif is the personal photographer for P Diddy, 50 Cent and Jay-Z.
+He also photographed and art directed campaigns for Russell Simmons Argyle Culture, Degree ad with Ashley Tisdale, and an ABC special with Britney Spears.
+Shareif is the personal photographer for P. Diddy, 50 Cent, and Jay-Z.